navikt/SIF-bachelor-backend/README.md

 # TO RUN IT LOCALLY:
 run from the localapplication file in src/test/java/com/bachelor/vju_vm_apla2/Vjulocalapplication.java

-#### NOTE: REMEMBER TO ADD A OWN OAUTH SERVER (we use kinde, but if you want to use an alternative, or our own ouath2 server, this needs to be added,)
+#### NOTE: REMEMBER TO ADD A OWN OAUTH SERVER (we use kinde, but if you want to use an alternative, or your own ouath2 server (like Azure AD))

 **We have some test methods, this need to be changed to the enviorment methods in a dev/real database method**